Kyle Mooney

-Kyle James Kozub Mooney (born September 4, 1984) is an American comedian, actor, screenwriter, and film director.

-Mooney was a cast member on the NBC sketch comedy series Saturday Night Live from 2013 to 2022.
-In 2017, he co-wrote and starred in Brigsby Bear.
-In 2021, he co-created and starred in the Netflix animated series Saturday Morning All Star Hits!
+Kyle James Kozub Mooney (born September 4, 1984) is an American comedian and actor.
+He was a cast member on the NBC sketch comedy series Saturday Night Live, which he was featured in from 2013 to 2022.
+In 2017, he co-wrote and starred in the comedy drama Brigsby Bear, which premiered at that year's Sundance Film Festival and went on to receive critical acclaim upon its theatrical release.
+In 2021, he co-created and starred in the Netflix animated series Saturday Morning All Star Hits! and directed his second feature, the horror-comedy Y2K in 2024.

 Early life

 Mooney was born the youngest in a family of three boys in San Diego, California, to parents Linda (née Kozub) and Brian Mooney.
 Linda was a former reporter for The San Diego Union-Tribune, and Brian is an environmental consultant and planner.
 He has two older brothers, Sean and Ryan.

 Mooney's Marshall Middle School class chose him as the most likely to become a television star.
 He graduated from Scripps Ranch High School in 2003, where he won Best Actor as Prospero in Shakespeare's The Tempest and was hailed as class clown.
 Mooney studied film at the University of Southern California.
 There, he performed improv and sketch comedy with collegiate group Commedus Interruptus.
 After a six-week audition process in 2003, the three new members added to the group were Mooney, Beck Bennett, and Nick Rutherford.
 He graduated from the USC School of Cinematic Arts in 2007.